Construction industry advised to keep working safely through the COVID pandemic

 Mr Mitchell said: “The Prime Minister has explicitly said that construction and manufacturing should continue.
 The latest Government guidance has reiterated this, and that workers in these industries should continue to travel to work and attend their workplace, including where this involves working in other people’s homes.
 We all understand the need to keep providing and maintaining the houses, hospitals, electricity, water and all the other vital infrastructure that people depend on, and we all understand the need to keep construction workers employed and keeping the economy going, for now and for the future recovery.”

-Mr Mitchell has also called for all businesses across the sector to immediately flag up any challenges that emerge during the period as was previously the case in the March lock down, allowing the CLC to react quickly to problems as they emerge.
+Mr Mitchell has also called for all businesses across the sector to immediately flag up any challenges that emerge during the period as was previously the case in the first lock down, allowing the CLC to react quickly to problems as they emerge.